whiteboard-tartu/whiteboard/README.md

 ### Test Coverage

 Test coverage is covered by [coverage](https://coverage.readthedocs.io/en/coverage-4.4.1/index.html) and [pytest-cov](https://github.com/pytest-dev/pytest-cov) tools.
-Local test reports are build in html format inside under htmlcov/dir.
+Local test reports are built in html format inside the htmlcov/ directory that is automatically generated when pytest is run.
 However, online test reports are built by [CircleCI](https://circleci.com/gh/edasi/kool/)

 ## Related projects